 Using Syslog has become a common practice and many SIEM vendors and products support (or even require) Syslog.
-See the Syslog chapter for more details.
+See the Collecting, parsing, and forwarding syslog logs chapter for more details.
 Syslog contains free form message data that typically needs to be parsed to extract more information for further analysis.
 Syslog often uses UDP, TCP, or TLS for transport.

 The Snare format is commonly used to transport Windows Event Log, with or without Syslog headers.

 - Windows Event Forwarding (WEF)

 Windows Event Log can be forwarded over HTTPS with Windows Event Forwarding.
 See the Collecting logs from Windows Event Log chapter.